-Hunter S. Thomson said those famous words, but we really don't know if he knew how to spot bad quality himself.
-Also, I am not certain the creator of Gonzo journalism was thinking about kitchen installations in particular.
-But we really don't know that either - do we?
+Hunter S. Thomson said those famous words, but we don't know if he knew how to spot lousy quality himself.
+Also, I am not sure the creator of Gonzo journalism was thinking about kitchen installations in particular.
+But we don't know that either - do we?

 In my world, anyone who's offering services in exchange for money must be obligated to deliver outstanding quality.
-When it comes to kitchen installations, that is unfortunately not how it is.
+But unfortunately, that is not how it is when it comes to kitchen installations.

 Years of experience with kitchen installations have provided me with an eye for detail.
-However, every now and then when I come across other kitchen installer's work, I am not impressed too often.
+However, now and then, when I come across other kitchen installers' work, I am not impressed too often.

-Not only am I surprised that anyone would charge money to deliver such poor quality, but it also puzzles me that the customer didn't react and asked for the issue to be rectified.
+I am not surprised that anyone would charge money to deliver such poor quality, but it also puzzles me that the customer didn't react and ask for the issue to be rectified.
 But maybe they didn't notice that something was wrong?